AspenJames/nth_fibonacci_number/README.md

-# _n_th Fibonacci Number
+# *nth* Fibonacci Number

-This is a simple command line interface to generate the _n_th Fibonacci number written in Rust
+This is a simple command line interface to generate the *nth* Fibonacci number written in Rust

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://github.com/AspenJames/nth_fibonacci_number/blob/master/LICENSE).